google-research/tuning_playbook/README.md

     task-dependent.
 Broader engineering considerations (e.g. minimizing disk footprint) may warrant worse input pipeline performance.
 -   Common causes:
-    -   Data are not colocated with the training process, causing I/O latency (this might happen when reading training data over a network).
+    -   Data is not collocated with the training process, causing I/O latency (this might happen when reading training data over a network).
     -   Expensive online data preprocessing (consider doing this once offline and saving).